-Equity stockholders are the actual owner and member of the company.
+Equity stockholders are the actual owner and members of the company.
 They have a voting right in the meeting, they have control over the company operations.
 Equity shareholders will get payment of dividend after paying it to the preferred stockholder.
-Equity stockholder is the main investor of the company and this is a real source of fund.
+Equity stockholder is the main investor of the company and this is a real source of funds.
 These stocks are also known as ordinary shares.

 #2 – Preference Share

-These shareholders have a preference over equity stockholder.
+These shareholders have a preference over equity stockholders.
 Preference shareholders generally receive fixed dividend and their dividend get paid before equity stockholders.
 In case of bankruptcy, preferred stockholders are entitled to be paid from company assets before equity stockholders.
-Preference stockholders did not have any voting right.
+Preference stockholders did not have any voting rights.

 Stockholders Equity Formula

-There are two methods for calculation of stockholders equity.
+There are two methods for the calculation of stockholder’s equity.

 - Stockholders Equity = Total Assets – Total Liabilities